petrobras/ross/CONTRIBUTING.rst

 In order to download the ross source code and contribute to its development, you need Git installed in your machine.
 Refer to the `Git website
 <https://git-scm.com/>`_ and follow the instructions to download and install it.
-Once you have Git installed, you will be able to follow the instructions in :ref:`git-configuration`, which explains how to download and contribute to ross.
+Once you have Git installed, you will be able to follow the instructions in `How to contribute to ross using git`_ which explains how to download and contribute to ross.

 Code style: Black